Fill your plate with stuffed pork chops for a simple, unforgettable weeknight dinner!

 It’s a simple hack that’ll make cooking a whole lot easier, without sacrificing flavor.

-These pork chops are still just as incredibly tender, juicy, and scrumptious, even though the stuffing isn’t where it’s normally supposed to be!
+These pork chops are still just as tender, juicy, and scrumptious.
+The stuffing just isn’t where it’s normally supposed to be!

-- Butter – It’s melted and mixed with the stuffing ingredients to make them rich and tasty.
+- Butter.
+You’ll melt it and mix it with the stuffing ingredients to make them rich and tasty.

 Bone-In vs. Boneless Pork Chops?